kianCHINERY/kianCHINERY/README.md

 Here are a few of my most recent projects:

 - **[VIN Data Processing]**: A tool to categorize VINs into correct, incorrect, and invalid categories.
-Expandable to support matrix changes and more car makes in the form of modules.
+Built to support matrix changes and be expandable, sorting car makes in the form of modules.
+- **[Flask Website Template]**: A template ro be used by my peers and i when refernecing and developing new web pages using flask.
+Built by compiling our collective knowlage into one repositry.

 ## 🌱 Currently Learning